thaibbraz/thaibbraz/README.md

 ### Hi there 🖖

-#### I'm a Full-Stack Developer.

-I’m a full stack developer with over 5 years of experience, passionate about automating processes with technical solutions.
+I’m a **full stack developer** with over 5 years of experience, passionate about automating processes with technical solutions.
 Currently learning web3 development and Solidity.

 - 🔭 I’m currently working on CodeOp.